wadevenz/T2A2_API/README.md

 ![ERD](/docs/T2A2_ERD.png)

+### User Table
+The 'user' table represents a users attributes.
+The primary key is the serial id, with 4 other attributes.
+This table has a one-to-many relationship with the 'tip' table which will be discussed further below.

+### Tip Table
+This table represents the tip/s from a user.
+The serial id is its primary key.
+This table is necessary as selections or tips directly from a user onto a match would require a many-to-many relationship from user to match.
+Therfore it was created with seperate many-to-one relationships.
+The crows foot annotation from the foreign key of 'user_id' to the user table primary key represents that one user may make many tips, however each tip can only belong to a single user.
+Similarly the foreign key of match_id related to match table primary key represents that each match may be associated with many tips, a single tip can only be placed onto a single match.

+### Match Table
+This table represents matches played with mulitple attributes and multiple relationships.
+There are 3 foreign keys within this table, location_id; home_team; and away_team.
+The location_id represents a one-to-many relationship to the 'location' table, where each match is played at one and only one location, where a single location may have many matches played there.
+The crows foot annotation also displays that while many matches may be played at each location, there may be some locations that have no matches played there.

+### Team Table
+This table simply stores the team data.
+The primary key is the serial id, and it is related via a one-to-many relationship to 2 seperate foreign keys on the 'match' table, the 'home_team' and 'away_team'.
+This is because both the home and away teams are stored within the team table.
+Each team may be associated with many matches, however for each match, either the 'home_team' or 'away_team' can only be associated with one 'team_id', as is depicted in the ERD.

 ## R7 Explain the implemented models and their relationships, including how the relationships aid the database implementation.This should focus on the database implementation AFTER coding has begun, eg. during the project development phase.